Mohsem35/AWS-CCP-Certification-Study/README.md

 #### Amazon WorkSpaces

+TeamViewer এর AWS version হচ্ছে workspace

-Amazon WorkSpaces allows you to **`host virtual desktops`** in the cloud
+Amazon WorkSpaces allows you to **host virtual desktops** in the cloud

 - Virtualize Windows or Linux desktops
-- Enables employees to **`work from home`**
+- Enables employees to **work from home**

 #### Amazon Connect

+কল সেন্টার যেইভাবে কাস্টমারদের সার্ভিস দেয়, এইটা ও সেইরকম সার্ভিস

-Amazon Connect is a cloud **`contact center service`**
+Amazon Connect is a cloud **contact center service**

-- Provides customer service functionality
+- Provides **customer service functionality**
-- Improves productivity of help desk agents
+- **Improves productivity of help desk agents**

-Q: Which service enables you to centralize and automate data protection across AWS services?
+_Q: Which service enables you to **centralize and automate data protection** across AWS services?_

 AWS backup

-Q: What service could you recommend to a developer to automate the software release process?
+_Q2: What service could you recommend to a developer to automate the **software release process**?_

 CodePipeline

-Q: Amazon EC2 offers a variety of pricing options.
-Which of the following EC2 pricing options is the cheapest?
+_Q3: Amazon EC2 offers a variety of pricing options.
+Which of the following EC2 pricing options is the cheapest?_

 Spot instances

-Q: In which of the following is CloudFront content cached?
+_Q4: In which of the following is CloudFront content cached?_

 Edge Location

-Q: Which of the following are true statements about Simple Queue Service (SQS)?
+_Q5: Which of the following are true statements about Simple Queue Service (SQS)?_

 - Standard queues provide a loose-FIFO capability
-- SQS FIFO queues always preserve the exact order
+- SQS FIFO queues always preserve the **exact order**

-Q:Which machine learning service helps you build, train, and deploy models quickly?
+_Q6:Which machine learning service helps you build, train, and deploy models quickly?_

 SageMaker

-Q: Which machine learning service allows you to add image analysis to your applications?
+_Q7: Which machine learning service allows you to add image analysis to your applications?_

 Amazon Rekognition

-Q: Which service allows you to host virtual desktops in the cloud?
+_Q8: Which service allows you to host virtual desktops in the cloud?_

 Amazon WorkSpaces

-Q: Which service can you use to deploy applications both on-premises or in the cloud, using Chef or Puppet?
+_Q9: Which service can you use to deploy applications both on-premises or in the cloud, using Chef or Puppet?_

 OpsWorks

-Q: Which of the following is true of Amazon Route 53?
+_Q10: Which of the following is true of Amazon Route 53?_

 - Amazon Route 53 supports domain name registration.
 - Amazon Route 53 performs health checks on AWS resources.
 - Amazon Route 53 is a DNS service that routes users to applications.

-Q: Which migration service allows you to migrate databases to or within AWS over the internet easily and securely?
+_Q11: Which migration service allows you to migrate databases to or within AWS over the internet easily and securely?_

 AWS DMS

-Q: Which AWS networking service enables you to provision a logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network that you define?
+_Q11: Which AWS networking service enables you to provision a **logically isolated section** of the AWS cloud where you can launch AWS resources in a virtual network that you define?_

 Virtual Private Cloud (VPC)

-Q: Which networking and content delivery service makes content globally available with low latency?
+_Q12: Which networking and content delivery service makes content globally available with low latency?_

 Amazon CloudFront

-Q: What is CloudWatch?
+_Q13: What is CloudWatch?_

 It is a collection of services designed to monitor and observe cloud resources.

-Q: Which AWS service can send both text and email messages from your applications?
+_Q14: Which AWS service can send both text and email messages from your applications?_

 Simple Notification Service (SNS)

-_Q: Objects stored in S3 are stored in a single, central location within AWS._
+_Q15: Objects stored in S3 are stored in a single, central location within AWS._

 False

-True: Objects stored in S3 are stored in multiple servers, in multiple facilities across AWS.
+True: **Objects stored in S3 are stored in multiple servers**, in multiple facilities across AWS.

-_Q: Which services allow you to build hybrid environments by connecting on-premises infrastructure to AWS_
+_Q16: Which services allow you to build hybrid environments by connecting on-premises infrastructure to AWS_
 - Site-to-Site VPN
 - AWS Direct Connect

-_Q: Which service is used to allow resources in your VPC to access the internet?_
+_Q17: Which service is used to allow resources in your VPC to access the internet?_

 Internet Gateway

-_Q: Which service allows you to practice Infrastructure as Code by provisioning your AWS resources via scripted templates?_
+_Q18: Which service allows you to practice Infrastructure as Code by provisioning your AWS resources via scripted templates?_

 AWS CloudFormation

-_Q: Which services allow you to run containerized applications without having to manage servers or clusters?_
+_Q19: Which services allow you to run containerized applications without having to manage servers or clusters?_

-- Amazon Elastic Container Service (Amazon ECS)
+- Amazon **Elastic Container Service** (Amazon ECS)
-- Amazon Elastic Kubernetes Service (EKS)
+- Amazon **Elastic Kubernetes Service** (EKS)
 - AWS Fargate

-_Q: What data transport solution allows moving terabytes to petabytes of data to AWS, with additional capability of running computing locally, even when there is no network connection available?_
+_Q20: What data transport solution allows moving terabytes to petabytes of data to AWS, with additional capability of running computing locally, even when there is no network connection available?_

 AWS Snowball Edge

-_Q: Which storage service is a scalable file system that only works with Linux-based workloads?_
+_Q21: Which storage service is a scalable file system that only works with Linux-based workloads?_

 Amazon Elastic File System (EFS)

-_Q: Which service routes user traffic through AWS's global network infrastructure to ensure low latency for your gaming application?_
+_Q22: Which service routes user traffic through AWS's global network infrastructure to ensure low latency for your gaming application?_

-AWS Global Accelerator
+**AWS Global Accelerator**

-Which database services make it easy for you to set up, operate, and scale relational databases in the cloud?
+_Q23:Which database services make it easy for you to set up, operate, and scale relational databases in the cloud?_

 - Amazon Relational Database Service (RDS)
 - Amazon Aurora

-Q: Which monitoring service helps you observe your cloud resources and provides actionable insights?
+_Q24: Which monitoring service helps you **observe your cloud resources and provides actionable insights**?_

 CloudWatch

-Q: Which AWS service provides a secure and resizable compute platform with choice of processor, storage, networking, operating system, and purchase model?
+_Q25: Which AWS service provides a secure and resizable compute platform with choice of processor, storage, networking, operating system, and purchase model?_

 EC2

-Q: Which machine learning service allows you to add image analysis to your applications?
+_Q26: Which machine learning service allows you to add image analysis to your applications?_

 Amazon Rekognition

-Q: What AWS services are used for notifications and messaging?
+_Q27: What AWS services are used for notifications and messaging?_

 - Simple Email Service (SES)
 - Simple Notification Service (SNS)

-Q: In which of the following is CloudFront content cached?
+_Q28: In which of the following is CloudFront content cached?_

 Edge Location

-Which service supports workloads that need to remain on-premises due to latency or data sovereignty needs?
+_Q29: Which service supports workloads that need to remain on-premises due to latency or data sovereignty needs?_

 AWS Outposts

-Q: Objects stored in S3 are stored in a single, central location within AWS.
+_Q29: Objects stored in S3 are stored in a single, central location within AWS._

-False
+**False**

-Q: Which EC2 storage mechanism is recommended when running a database on an EC2 instance?
+_Q30: Which EC2 storage mechanism is recommended when running a database on an EC2 instance?_

 AWS EBS

-Q:Which EC2 pricing option is best for short-term, irregular workloads that should not be interrupted?
+_Q31:Which EC2 pricing option is best for short-term, irregular workloads that should not be interrupted?_

 On-Demand

-Q: Which machine learning service helps you build, train, and deploy models quickly?
+_Q31: Which machine learning service helps you build, train, and deploy models quickly?_

 Sagemaker

-Which services allow you to send emails from your applications?
+_Q32: Which services allow you to send emails from your applications?_

+SES

 #### chapter 3
 ### Security and Compliance